Jesus: Historicity of events

-Roman senator and historian Tacitus (pictured left) mentioned the execution of "Christus" ('Jesus') by Pilate in a passage describing the Great Fire of Rome and Nero's persecution of Christians in the Annals, a history of the Roman Empire during the 1st century.
+Roman senator and historian Tacitus (statue, pictured left) mentioned the execution of "Christus" ('Jesus') by Pilate in a passage describing the Great Fire of Rome and Nero's persecution of Christians in the Annals, a history of the Roman Empire during the 1st century.

 Nearly all historians (both modern and historical) agree that Jesus was a real person who historically existed.
 Scholars have reached a limited consensus on the basics of Jesus's life.

 Family

-Many scholars agree that Joseph, Jesus's father, died before Jesus began his ministry.
+Many scholars including biblical ones agree that Joseph, Jesus's father, died before Jesus began his ministry.
 Joseph is not mentioned in the Gospels during Jesus's ministry.
 Joseph's death would explain why in Mark 6:3, Jesus's neighbours refer to Jesus as the "son of Mary" (sons were usually identified by their fathers).

 According to Theissen and Merz, it is common for extraordinary charismatic leaders, such as Jesus, to come into conflict with their ordinary families.
 In Mark, Jesus's family comes to get him, fearing that he is mad (Mark 3:20–34), and this account is thought to be historical because early Christians would probably not have invented it.
 After Jesus's death, many members of his family joined the Christian movement.
 Jesus's brother James became a leader of the Jerusalem Church.

 Géza Vermes says that the doctrine of the virgin birth of Jesus arose from theological development rather than from historical events.

-Despite the widely held view that the authors of the Synoptic Gospels drew upon each other (the so-called synoptic problem), other scholars take it as significant that the virgin birth is attested by two separate gospels, Matthew and Luke.
+Other scholars take it as significant that the virgin birth is attested by two separate gospels, Matthew and Luke.